Lake Atitlan

 I Left A Piece Of My Heart At Lake Atitlan, Guatemala

-Guatemala is a fun and affordable destination that mixes adventure + culture.
-You have to visit Guatemala to understand how special it is, and no better place to start than at Lake Atitlan about three hours west of Guatemala City.
-Our drive actually ended up taking over five hours, but once you arrive you will not want to leave!
-Given the effort to get there, I suggest a minimum of four days at this magical lake.
+Guatemala is an affordable destination that blends adventure and a beautiful culture.
+You really have to visit to understand how special it is, and there’s no better place to settle in than at Lake Atitlan — about three hours west of Guatemala City.
+Our drive ended up taking over five hours (an accident blocked the road + an ill advised detour), but once you arrive you will not want to leave!
+Given the effort to get there, I recommend a minimum of four days to fully enjoy this magical lake area.

 These are my honest opinions and recommendations — I do not receive any compensation or discounts during our travel.
 This story does include some affiliate links for which I may receive a small commission at no extra cost to you.
 Please click the links to support my blog.